Overview

 Development

-Bluetile's repositories are located at http://code.haskell.org/~jav/.
+Bluetile's repository is located at http://code.haskell.org/~jav/bluetile/.
 The wiki also has a page discussing the development of Bluetile.

 Jan Vornberger